-Within the framework of this structure, the ITS Program is focused on activities impacting both near term and long term horizons.
+Within the restructured framework, the ITS Program is focused on activities impacting both near term and long term horizons.

 Near Term.
-Through the end of FY2003, the effective period of TEA-21, the program will focus on facilitating integrated deployment of ITS components in the defined infrastructure categories.
+Through the end of FY 2003, the effective period of TEA-21, the program will focus on facilitating integrated deployment of ITS components in the defined infrastructure categories.

 - Metropolitan ITS Infrastructure will integrate various components of advanced traffic management, traveler information, and public transportation systems to achieve improved efficiency and safety and providing enhanced information and travel options for the public. - Commercial Vehicle ITS Infrastructure is oriented on integrating technology applications for improving commercial vehicle safety, enhancing efficiency and facilitating regulatory processes for the trucking industry and government agencies.
-The principal instrument of this component is known as Commercial Vehicle Information Systems and Networks (CVISN), a system of information systems that link the nodes supporting communications among carriers and agencies. - Rural ITS Infrastructure is characterized by a framework of seven ITS service "clusters" comprised of services such as weather information, rural transit and tourist information.
+The principal instrument of this component is known as Commercial Vehicle Information Systems and Networks (CVISN), a system of information systems that link the nodes supporting communications among carriers and agencies. - Rural ITS Infrastructure is characterized by a framework of seven development tracks such as Surface Transportation Weather and Winter Mobility and Rural Transit Mobility.
 ITS technologies are demonstrating exceptional effectiveness and customer acceptance in such applications that are tailored to rural transportation settings.
-The logical architecture for these clusters has not been developed, and some applications are still in varied stages of development.
+The logical architecture for these tracks has not been developed, and some applications are still in varied stages of development.

 The development of a robust market fueled by private sector investment is dependent on a critical mass of basic ITS infrastructure.
+While in the era of ISTEA, the National ITS Program focused principally on research, technology development, and field testing, the focus of TEA-21 will continue this legacy by building on successes to deploy ITS infrastructure.

-A critical challenge in achieving a seamless, intermodal transportation system is ensuring interoperability through the use of an open, non-proprietary architecture and ITS standards.
-The Department is employing the following initiatives to meet this challenge:
+A critical challenge in achieving a seamless, intermodal transportation system is ensuring interoperability through the use of an open, non-proprietary architecture and the adoption of ITS standards.